-- 90. The practice of allowing products of animal origin (POAO) to bear an identification mark using an approval number other than that of the establishment of production or of processing is contrary to Regulation (EC) No 853/2004, Annex II, Section I, paragraphs 1 and 7: "The identification mark must be applied before the product leaves the establishment"; and "The mark must indicate the approval number of the establishment". - 91.
+- 82. The practice of allowing products of animal origin (POAO) to bear an identification mark using an approval number other than that of the establishment of production or of processing is contrary to Regulation (EC) No 853/2004, Annex II, Section I, paragraphs 1 and 7: "The identification mark must be applied before the product leaves the establishment"; and "The mark must indicate the approval number of the establishment". - 83.
 The Recitals to Regulation (EC) No 853/2004 link the application of the identification mark explicitly to traceability, saying that it applies in addition to the requirements of Regulation (EC) No 178/2002.
-Recital 15 states that "the traceability of food is an essential element in ensuring food safety". - 92.
-Where FBOs, of establishments approved by the FSA ask for permission for products to bear an approval number other than the one relating to the establishment where the product was manufactured or handled the request must be made in writing.
-This should include: - a. the nature of the extraordinary event (flexible application of the legislation should not apply to address normal business risks); - b. the duration of the proposed alternative arrangements; - why alternative ID arrangements (for example, sleeves or stick-on labels) cannot be made; - d. the alternative approval number being proposed as part of this request for flexibility; - e. how traceability will be maintained during the period of the alternative arrangements; and - f. any additional supervision arrangements needed to be made as products produced or handled during the period of alternative arrangements must be for the UK market only. - 93.
+Recital 15 states that "the traceability of food is an essential element in ensuring food safety".

+- 84. The only flexibility that could be applied to this requirement would be in the event of a force majeure20. - 85.
+Where FBOs, of establishments approved by the FSA/FSS, ask for permission for products to bear an approval number other than the one relating to the establishment where the product was manufactured or handled the request must be made in writing.
+This should include: - a. the nature of the extraordinary event (flexible application of the legislation should not apply to address normal business risks); - b. the duration of the proposed alternative arrangements; - c. why alternative ID arrangements (e.g. sleeves or stick-on labels) cannot be made: - d. the alternative approval number being proposed as part of this request for flexibility; - e. how traceability will be maintained during the period of the alternative arrangements; and - f. any additional supervision arrangements needed to be made as products produced or handled during the period of alternative arrangements must be for the UK market only. - 86.
 Consideration of the written request for flexibilities in extreme circumstances and a decision on whether or not to accept it will be undertaken by the authorised official responsible for making decisions on approvals.
-However, the legal requirement to additional apply the correct identification mark will still exist and therefore such requests will not be considered unless the FBO can identify a way for the correct identification number to be applied to the packaging.
-This may be by ink jetting or oversticking the identification number to the packaging.